Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Students declare their major in the School of Engineering and Applied Science either in their second semester if they entered the school as a first year student or upon transfer to the School.
 More information can be found on the SEAS page for major declaration.

 Engineering Students Changing Majors or Seeking a Second Major: Current SEAS students who want to change their major to the BSCS or add the BSCS as a second major can do so only after they have completed CS 2100 with a C- or better.
-In order to apply for the BSCS major, you must turn in the appropriate form from the SEAS Majors and Minors page, along with a copy of your unofficial transcript from SIS to cs-office@virginia.edu or in person to the CS desk (Rice Hall 527).
+In order to apply for the BSCS major, please complete the appropriate online DocuSign form:

 Transferring Credits from Another University: Individual courses in Computer Science may be transferred from another university or college based on how the content in the course compares with our own.
 Please see your academic advisor in CS or email cs-office@virginia.edu with the syllabus of the course.